kary2003/Bettermen/README.md

 ### Why are these technologies appropriate for your solution?

-* Betterment is already leading in the technology niche wihtin the financing industry it seems appropriate that all its systems would be opperating at the same level.
+* Betterment is already leading in the technology niche within the financing industry it seems appropriate that all its systems would be operating at the same level.
 I think consumers would expect a company that has brought financing into the technology world to be able to provide a simple way to leave their services when and if needed.
-If the company has confidence in its product than it should run smoothly from begining to end.
+If the company has confidence in its product than it should run smoothly from beginning to end.
 By doing this they build consumer confidence.
 If a company makes it difficult for a consumer to leave, it sends the wrong message.